 James Cobb v.
 Peoples Temple et al., filed by Tim Stoen on June 19, 1978, sought damages of almost $22 million following almost five years of harassment and threats from the Temple.

 Jim Cobb was one of the Eight Revolutionaries, a group of young adults who defected from the Temple in September 1973, and who left behind a letter criticizing the church for straying too far from its socialist principles and instead concentrating too much on sex.
-Since that time, Cobb alleged in his suit, he had been subjected to late night phone calls and harassing letters which labeled him as a radical terrorist who had plotted to blow up bridges and engaging in other acts of mayhem.
+Since that time, Cobb alleged in his suit, he had been subjected to late night phone calls and harassing letters, which labeled him as a radical terrorist who had plotted to blow up bridges and engaging in other acts of mayhem.
 Other calls and letters accused him of having “committed acts of sexual perversion with young people.”

-As inflammatory and damaging to him and his career as these were, he charged, the threats and against him and members of his family – many of whom were still in the Temple – had caused him the greater emotional distress.
+As inflammatory and damaging to him and his career as these were, he charged, the threats against him and members of his family – many of whom were still in the Temple – had caused him the greater emotional distress.
 The few times he was able to contact his family before they left for Guyana were met with suspicion and fear.

 The culmination of the campaign against him was an anonymous letter he received in mid-March 1978, which began: “If you think that you are working only to destroy our friend, you’re badly underestimating the course you are on.”